 Method 1: Use a landing page builder app

 This is the most straight-forward and accommodating method to build a great-looking page.
-Let the apps take care of all the technical necessities so you can focus on the creative side of things.
+Pick a Shopify landing page builder, let it take care of all the technical necessities and you can focus on the creative side of things.

 These are some of the most popular page builders in the Shopify app store that you should consider.

-- GemPages ($15-59/month): GemPages is a drag-and-drop page builder that helps you build a professional, responsive and code-free landing page.
-You can bring your dream landing page to life with 65+ elements/ custom HTML/liquid codes and 50+ pre-made templates catered to every industry and purpose.
-With Gempages, making your pages visually stunning has never been easier.
+GemPages ($15-59/month): GemPages is a drag-and-drop page builder that helps you build professional, responsive and code-free landing pages.
+You can bring your dream landing page to life with 65+ elements/ custom HTML/liquid codes and 50+ pre-made templates.

-- EcomSolid (Free or $19/month for Pro plan): EcomSolid is a uniquely advanced Shopify theme in that it allows you the ability to edit details of your Shopify pages, allowing you to create conversion-optimized landing pages with ease.
-EcomSolid also comes with various pre-made templates of one product Shopify stores that you can always use as landing pages.
+EcomSolid (Free or $19/month for Pro plan): EcomSolid is a uniquely advanced Shopify theme in that it allows you to edit details of your pages, and create conversion-optimized landing pages with ease.
+EcomSolid also comes with various pre-made templates of one product Shopify stores that you can use as landing pages.

 Method 2: Turn product collections into Shopify landing pages

-This method is only applicable if you know your visitors will be interested in viewing a particular product collection.
-You can customize your product collections page to suit such interest and show them the products they might be looking for.
+Note that this method is only applicable if you know your visitors will be interested in viewing a product collection.
+Then you can customize your product collections page to suit such interest.

 Step 1: Enter on the Products section in your Shopify menu and choose Collections.
 Here you can add products manually or set up an automatic category.

 Step 2: Select a Title and URL for your page.
 To make people using the right search terms can find your page, the address you pick should be SEO friendly, which matches the words you use in your adverts.